 It’s a great place to learn a little about the history of Presqu’ile and the peninsula.

 The Lighthouse Interpretive Centre and Lighthouse Gift Shop are open daily during the summer months from 10:00 a.m. to 4:00 p.m.
-They are only open on weekends during spring and fall, however.

 Nature Centre